TNgoZ/ksaai-feature-selection-benchmark/README.md

 "Accuracy–Stability Trade-offs in Correlation-Based Feature Selection..."

-It benchmarks Chatterjee’s ξₙ against Distance Correlation, Mutual Information, and MIC across 48 experimental configurations and a 30-repetition stability analysis on superconductivity data.
+It benchmarks Chatterjee’s ξₙ, Distance Correlation, Mutual Information, and MIC across 48 experimental configurations and a 30-repetition stability analysis on superconductivity data.

 > **"Benchmarking Chatterjee's ξₙ for Feature Selection in Materials Informatics"**